Remortgages For Property Development Or Refurbishment 2026

 • Gas Engineer (Gas Safe Registered)

-If planning permission is required, the cost averages at £200 per application, except for Northern Ireland where the cost can be £285.
+If planning permission is required, the cost averages £200 per application, except for Northern Ireland, where it can be £285.

 Valuation FEES:

 All remortgages are based on your current property value, not prospective valuations after the development is completed.
-The majority of lenders will include a free valuation service; however, if you want to get an independent assessment completed prior, it will cost.
-The only time a future valuation may be considered is if you plan to sell the property, in which case, it’s more likely you’ll need to inquire about commercial development finance.
+The majority of lenders will include a free valuation service; however, if you want to get an independent assessment completed prior to, it will cost.
+The only time a future valuation may be considered is if you plan to sell the property, in which case, you’ll likely need to inquire about commercial development finance.
 Find the right type of funding to fund your development project.

 Architect/Design Fees

 This will apply to significant developments that involve structural changes.
-It may be an extension being added, or a room being made open plan.
-If anything you do within the boundaries of your property requires modifications to certain walls – in particular, load-bearing walls – you will need a specialist to ensure the project is completed safely while maintaining the structural integrity of your property.
+For example, an extension may be added or a room may be made open-plan.
+If anything you do within the boundaries of your property requires modifications to certain walls—in particular, load-bearing walls—you will need a specialist to ensure the project is completed safely while maintaining the structural integrity of your property.

 Building Control Charges

 Specific projects require a building control application.
-Subject to approval there may be additional building control inspections needed.
-These are handled by your local authority and are in addition to planning permission, depending on the work you are having done.
+Subject to approval, additional building control inspections may be needed.
+Your local authority handles these, and depending on the work you have done, they are in addition to planning permission.

 Examples Of Development Projects That Can Be Subject To